bruce-hill/tomo/docs/tomo.1.md

 `-C` *<program>*, `--show-codegen` *<program>*
 : Set a program (e.g. `cat` or `bat`) to display the generated code

-`--c-compiler`
-: Set which C compiler is used.

 `-O` **level**, `--optimization` **level**
 : Set the optimization level.